CodeFellows-esavage/reading-notes/coders_computer.md

 # The Coder's Computer
 ## Summary
-Text editors are personal choices, and ultimately it doesn't matter which editor you choose, as they are all realtively similar.
+Text editors are personal choices, and ultimately it doesn't matter which editor you choose, as they are all relatively similar.
 Choose an editor that allows you to successfully complete the project at hand with one tool.
-And at the end of the day the best text editor is the one you enjoy using and are proficeint with.
+And at the end of the day the best text editor is the one you enjoy using and are proficient with.

 ## Text Editor
-A text editor is a tool in the form of software that allows a software developer to effienctly code websites, apps, or pretty much anythind coding related.
-They provide a variety of features that make it easier to code from code completion to plug ins.
+A text editor is a tool in the form of software that allows a software developer to efficiently code websites, apps, or pretty much anything coding related.
+They provide a variety of features that make it easier to code from code completion to plug-ins.

 Top Features as noted by "The Older Coder"
 1. Code Completion